kbolbotowski/kbolbotowski.github.io/_pages/about.md

 author_profile: true
 ---

+I am an assistant professor of mathematics at the University of Warsaw, and my area of expertise lies at the intersection of two fields in calculus of variations: optimal transport and optimal structural design.

 I am a mathematician at the Faculty of Mathematics, Informatics and Mechanics of the University of Warsaw, read more [here](/aboutme/).
 Below I present some of the research themes in calculus of variations that I have developed with my collaborators.
 Feel free to [reach out](/contact/) with questions!